shanemomara/omaraneurolab/NeuroChaT/README.md

 ## Documentation

 See the docs folder for a pdf user guide which should be the first port of call.
+For coding with NeuroChaT, the API guide in notebooks/api_use_guide.ipynb is a good starting point.
 There is also html docs available for the neurochat package, which can be accessed by opening docs/index.html in a browser, or from the NeuroChaT UI help menu.

 ## Open Science Framework Storage